 Born 1940 in Fuquay, NC; died 2015 in Ann Arbor, MI

-Though she was born in North Carolina, Buchanan grew up in South Carolina and earned several university degrees in the sciences before beginning her professional career in New York as a health-care educator.
-However, in 1971-- about two years after that-- she enrolled at the Art Students’ League in Manhattan, where she studied with Norman Lewis (1909-1979), the black, American, abstract-expressionist painter.
+Born in Fuquay, North Carolina, Beverly Buchanan grew up in South Carolina, and subsequently earned several university degrees in the sciences before beginning her professional career in New York as a health-care educator.
+However, about two years later, in 1971, she enrolled at the Art Students League, where she studied with renowned painter Norman Lewis (1909-1979).
 From that time on, Buchanan devoted her time to making art, eventually moving back to the South.
 It was here that she developed her practice exploring Southern vernacular architecture.

 Columbia University, M.P.H.